Living in San Antonio, the stars in the night sky are usually quite visible, but there are times when you wonder where you can see them even better.

 Location: About 45 miles northwest of San Antonio

-Features: A vast natural area with almost no light pollution, making it great for observing the clear night sky.
+Features: A vast natural area with almost no light pollution, ideal for observing the clear night sky.
 You can enjoy both camping and hiking here.

 Lost Maples State Natural Area